cliffordp/tk-event-weather/readme.txt

 * Registers the `[tk_event_weather]` shortcode for use anywhere on your site (not just for your site calendar's event-specific information) so its usage is very flexible as long as there is a valid Forecast.io API key, latitude, longitude, and time (timestamp or ISO 8601 format)
 * Uses the Forecast.io API to provide you with an accurate, reliable (typically 99.9% uptime), and free (or low cost if over the daily free API calls limit) weather forecast
-* Uses WordPress' Transients API to minimize Forecast.io API calls (i.e. does not call the Forecast.io API on every page load) to increase page load time and save you money (or keep you from hitting the daily free limit)
+* Uses WordPress' Transients API to minimize Forecast.io API and Google Maps Geocoding API calls (i.e. does not call the APIs on every page load) to increase page load time and save you money (or keep you from hitting the free limits)
 * Returns temperature (fahrenheit or celsius) in units local to the given latitude and longitude (with optional override to force display in one or the other)
 * Internationalized / translatable (translations not provided)
 * No WP_DEBUG messages
-* Optimized loading of assets and Forecast.io API calls
+* Optimized loading of assets and Forecast.io API and Google Maps Geocoding API calls
 * Actions and Filters available for developers and advanced customizations
 * Responsive plugin developer